benzitohhh/c-the-hard-way/notes.md

       Static libaries have .a extension (i.e. libc.a, libm.a etc).

-      Dynamic libaries have .so extension or .dylib on OSX (i.e. libc.so, libc.dylib etc..)
+      Dynamic libaries have .so extension (unix), .dylib (OSX), or .dll (Windows) i.e. libc.so, libc.dylib etc..

       You can see which libraries have been dynamically linked by running: ldd <executable>        # on Linux